MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

   - enduser
 ---

-# Getting started with a work or school Account
+# Getting started with a work or school account

 Power Automate Desktop enables users to automate repetitive desktop tasks through a collection of prebuilt drag-and-drop actions.